robbin2102/deed-PWA/README.md

 # Deed Utility Layer for Meme Token Markets
-Deed is a Progressive Web Application (PWA) designed to add utility to meme token markets, available on the testnet at deed.so.
+Deed is a Progressive Web Application (PWA) designed to add utility to meme token markets, available on the testnet at https://deed.so/.

 ## Overview
-Introduction

 Memecoins drive 73% of volumes on major decentralized exchanges (DEXs).
 The primary utility of meme tokens today is speculation.
 The characteristics of these markets are reminiscent of the first stock markets in Amsterdam:

-Short-life: 99% of meme tokens created are abandoned daily with liquidity withdrawals.
+* Short-life: 99% of meme tokens created are abandoned daily with liquidity withdrawals.
-Scams: Rug pulls are common.
+* Scams: Rug pulls are common.
-Low liquidity: Unstable and bait LP farms with unrealistic APRs to trap liquidity.
+* Low liquidity: Unstable and bait LP farms with unrealistic APRs to trap liquidity.
-Quick profits: Traders aim for quick gains.
+* Quick profits: Traders aim for quick gains.
-Casino wins: Only a small percentage of experienced traders make money while retail investors mostly lose.
+* Casino wins: Only a small percentage of experienced traders make money while retail investors mostly lose.

 ## Problems in Current Meme Token Markets